-JLT Pension Capital Strategies Ltd Authorised and regulated by the Financial Services Authority a member of the Jardine Lloyd Thompson Group 6, Crutched Friars, London EC3N 2PH White all reasonable care has been taken in the preparation of this presentation no liability is accepted under any circumstances by Jardine Lloyd Thompson for any loss or damage occurring as a result of reliance on any statement, opinion, or any error or omission contained heren.
-Any statement or opinion reflects our understanding of creening and the statement of the content of this document should not be regarded as specific advice in relation to the matters addressed.
+JLT Pension Capital Strategies Ltd Authorised and regulated by the Financial Services Authority a member of the Jardine Lloyd Thompson Group 6, Crutched Friars, London EC3N 2PH Whilst all reasonable care has been taken in the preparation of this presentation no liability is accepted under any circumstances by Jardine Lloyd Thompson for any loss or damage occurring as a result of reliance on any statement, opinion, or any error or omission contained herein.
+Any statement or opinion reflects our understanding of current or proposed signishion and regulation, which may change without notice.
+The content of this document should not be regarded as specific advice in reliation to the matters addressed.